.This post will show you how to build your own DIY wooden snowflake shelf!

 I cut a piece of 1×4 at 35″ long and 4 pieces of 1×4 at 17″ long (at the longest point) with a 30 degree bevel on one end.

-Then, I attached two of the 17″ pieces to the center of the 35″ piece with the nail gun and glue.
+Then, I attached two of the 17″ pieces to the center of the 35″ piece with the nailer and wood glue.

-The first two will be easy to nail, but with the other two, it’s hard to get the gun into the angles.
-Glue them to the other side of the 35″ piece and shoot a few nails in as best you can.
+The first two will be easy to nail, but with the other two, it’s hard to get the nailer into the angles.

 .